 [Heading inserted in Gazette 7 Oct 2005 p.
 4511.]

-9. When a licence or permit is required
+9. When licence or permit is required

 (1) A person must not carry out plumbing work of any kind or in any circumstances except in accordance with a licence or permit that authorises the person to carry out plumbing work of that kind or in those circumstances.